HaoEnHsu/semantic-plausibility/README.md

 -run requirements.txt file

 1. Size of dataset.
-   -simply run the file, and output prints to terminal
+   -simply run the file, and output prints to terminal.
+Dataset is not that big.

    Number of data instances in train: 2449
    Number of data instances in testing data: 307